Carry

 Carry – what does it mean?

-Carry the bat - phrase history
+Carry - phrase history

 Nisha Bhavani